Current conveyor

-A current conveyor is an abstraction for a three-terminal analogue electronic device.
+A current conveyor (CC) is an abstraction for a three-terminal analogue electronic device.
 It is a form of electronic amplifier with unity gain.
 There are three versions of generations of the idealised device, CCI, CCII and CCIII.
-When configured with other circuit elements, real current conveyors can perform many analogue signal processing functions, in a similar manner to the way op-amps and the ideal concept of the op-amp are used.
+When configured with other circuit elements, real current conveyors can perform many analog signal processing functions, in a similar manner to the way op-amps and the ideal concept of the op-amp are used.

 History

 When Sedra and Smith first introduced the current conveyor in 1968, it was not clear what the benefits of the concept would be.
 The idea of the op-amp had been well known since the 1940s, and integrated circuit manufacturers were better able to capitalise on this widespread knowledge within the electronics industry.
 Monolithic current conveyor implementations were not introduced, and the op-amp became widely implemented.
 Since the early 2000s, implementations of the current conveyor concept, especially within larger VLSI projects such as mobile phones, have proved worthwhile.